Earth One (DC graphic novel series)

 Earth One (EO) is an imprint of graphic novels published by DC Comics, featuring re-imagined and modernized versions of the company's superhero characters from the DC Universe.
 Those characters include Superman, Batman, Wonder Woman, Green Lantern, and the Teen Titans, as well as others whose characteristics and origin stories are revised and altered to suit the 21st century audience.
 The shared universe, unlike the original DC Universe in comic books, has yet to cross over its common plot elements, settings, and characters.
 The reality of Earth One is designated as Earth-1 as part of the DC Multiverse.

-Announced in 2009, the imprint was launched in 2010 with the publication of Superman: Earth One, followed by Batman: Earth One in 2012.
+The imprint was launched in 2010 with the publication of Superman: Earth One, followed by Batman: Earth One in 2012.
 The Earth One universe would expand as more graphic novels are released, including Teen Titans: Earth One in 2014, Wonder Woman: Earth One in 2016 and Green Lantern: Earth One in 2018, with other novels currently under development.